nowackig/ShiftKey/readme.md

 ### Additional information

-- Miles - Driven miles from this trip.
+- Miles - Driven miles from the trip.
-- Miles Balance - Sum of all miles driven by this car after this trip.
+- Miles Balance - Total Sum of miles driven by the car.

 ---